stanim/xlsxtra/README.md

 This was developed as an extension for the [xlsx](https://github.com/tealeg/xlsx) package.
-It contains the following utilities:
+It contains the following utilities to manipulate excel files:

 - `AddBool()`, `AddInt()`, `AddFloat()`, ...: shortcut to add a cell to a row with the right type.
 - `NewStyle()`: create a style and set the `ApplyFill`, `ApplyFont`, `ApplyBorder` and `ApplyAlignment` automatically.
 - `NewStyles()`: create a slice of styles based on a color palette
 - `Sheets`: access sheets by name instead of by index
 - `Col`: access cell values of a row by column header title
+- `SetRowStyle`: set style of all cells in a row
 - `ToString`: convert a xlsx.Row to a slice of strings

 ### Example